christohill/waiverforever-api-php/README.md

-# waiverforever-api-php
-A PHP wrapper for the Waiver Forever API

 # Waiver Forever API wrapper for PHP
 ========
 This is a simple PHP SDK for interacting with the Waiver Forever API.
 All API documentation can be found at https://docs.waiverforever.com